thehyve/delphyne/docs/index.rst

 -   Intuitive table constraint management ranging from a single constraint/index to the full CDM
 -   Efficient tools to map source values to standard concept_ids, based on OMOP vocabularies or custom source to concept mappings

-Source data can be extracted from file or a supported relational DBMS;
+Source data can be extracted from file or a supported relational database;
-data read directly from a database will be converted and loaded to a new schema in the same database.
+data read from a database will be converted and loaded to the same database.

 Supported CDM versions
 ^^^^^^^^^^^^^^^^^^^^^^